 You don't even need to connect the clock to your computer to update, as the Fenix 3 downloads the update file to the clock memory via WiFi and alerts you with an on-screen message that an update is available.

 To set up wireless networks, all you will need is the USB cable.
 Networks cannot be added from the Fenix 3 - imagine entering a 20-digit key from the clock... - for that you have to do it in the initial setup through Garmin Express (which you download from here) Incidentally, it has recently received a complete redesign.

 You can add nearby networks by simply selecting from the list, or you can add any other network that you know its SSID and password from.

-Garmin has made a tremendous leap in quality with the Fenix 3, and not only for the adventure and mountain watch wearer sector, but in general for all sportsmen and women.
+Garmin has made a tremendous leap in quality with the Fenix 3, and not just for the adventure and mountain watch user sector, but for all sportsmen in general.
 I don't think there can be anyone who is not satisfied with this watch on their wrist, no matter what sport they practice.
-Only the most demanding triathletes will be faced with the problem of a lack of a "quick release".
-But everything has a price, and the one that marks the label of the Fenix 3 is not exactly low.
+Only the most demanding triathletes will encounter the problem of lack of a "quick release".
+But everything has a price, and the price tag on the Fenix 3 is not exactly low.